Kalberhe/DSC80_FINAL_PROJECT/index.md

 This AUC score of 0.990 means the model is very good at distinguishing wins from losses.

+---
-⚖️ Step 8: Fairness Analysis
+## Fairness Analysis

 Even powerful models can learn unwanted biases.
 In our case: team side.

 In League of Legends, players are randomly assigned to either blue or red side.
 Despite this, blue side has a slightly higher win rate.

-📈 Observed Win Rates by Side
+Observed Win Rates by Side
 Team Side Win Rate
 Blue        53.1%
 Red         46.6%